DuncanRitchie/velut/README.md

 ### Old version with Create React App

-When I first made the velut website, it was a single-page application that has the same functionality, but using an Express server on the backend and client-side–rendered React.js on the frontend (using Create React App).
+When I first made the velut website, it was a single-page application that had the same functionality, but using an Express server on the backend and client-side–rendered React.js on the frontend (using Create React App).
 The code is on the [mern](https://github.com/DuncanRitchie/velut/tree/mern) branch.

 (MERN stands for “MongoDB, Express, React, Node”.
 Technically the Next.js version is also MERN, because Next.js uses an Express server internally, but with the client-side–rendered version I wrote code that directly — expressly?! — calls Express, so I’m keeping the branchnames “main” and “mern”.)